zoken/latexMathCut/README.md

     5. other testinputs : ~/jy.test(PRIVATE)

 ###USAGE
-    1. import libWord.so & mathwordtools.h
+    1. import libWordCut.so & mathwordtools.h
     2. use like test.cpp and sample.cpp
         MathWordTool mwt ;
         list<char*> resultlist ;